spdx/spdx-spec/chapters/appendix-V-using-SPDX-short-identifiers-in-source-files.md

 SPDX-License-Identifier: GPL-2.0-or-later WITH Bison-exception-2.2
 ```

-Please see [Appendix IV of SPDX 2.2 Specification](./appendix-IV-SPDX-license-expressions.md) for more examples and details of the license expression specific syntax.
+Please see Annex [AAA](./appendix-IV-SPDX-license-expressions.md) for more examples and details of the license expression specific syntax.

 If you can’t express the license(s) as an expression using identifiers from the SPDX list, it is probably best to just put the text of your license header in the file (if there is a standard header), or refer to a neutral site URL where the text can be found.
 To request a license be added to the SPDX License List, please follow the process described here: [http://spdx.org/spdx-license-list/request-new-license-or-exception](http://spdx.org/spdx-license-list/request-new-license-or-exception).